-I currently am a Senior Software Engineer and am paid near the top of that pay scale for this area.
-I don’t plan on ever becoming a manager.
-It is not my cup of tea.
-I create things.
+I currently am a Senior Software Engineer.
 So I either only see myself in this role with Architect in my future.
 That being said, the benefits where I work are great and I like the work and the people.
-But if you think you have something better, email me or use my contact form.
+But if you think you have something better, connect with me on LinkedIn.
 I rarely answer phone calls from numbers I don’t know.
-Life’s too short.
-I won’t be able to relocate, though I do plan on moving to Colorado with the next 8 years or so.

 I am a full stack developer who has worked with many stacks.